zukudm/_starknet_node/README.md

  ```

  In case AWX multi run nodes, stop all containers before and run starknet_remove.yml

+ # List of Ansible playbooks:

+starknet_setup.yml - Setup starknet (single option) within your Linux box.
+Run it from the root user.
+Don't run that playbook via AWX Ansible

+starknet_setup_awx.yml - In the case of Ansible AWX, use that playbook (single option).

+starknet_update.yml - Update existing starknet node, suitable for AWX as well (single option).

+starknet_update_multi.yml - In the case of Ansible AWX, use that file to update the existing Starknet node.

+starknet_remove.yml - Remove all starknet data, suitable for all cases.

  # Notes for AWX Ansible and advanced users